magne4000/universal-middleware/docs/definitions.md

 ## Handler
 A function that returns a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).

+It will usually be associated to a _route_.

 ```ts twoslash
 export interface UniversalHandler<Context> {
   (request: Request, context: Context): Response | Promise<Response>;